• Skip to main content

 I have talked before about jackfruit in my jackfruit chili post, but here is a quick reminder in case this is new to you.

-Jackfruit is a very large fruit growing on trees in tropical regions.
+Jackfruit is a very large fruit growing on trees in tropical regions (such as in Southeast Asia).
 When the fruit is young, it has a meaty texture, lightly savory and kind of tasteless.
 Once mature, it becomes much sweeter and tastes somehow similar to bananas and mangoes.
 It also changes in texture as well.

 Most recipes will include jackfruit for its meaty texture that shreds similar to pulled pork.
 Jackfruit is not that high in protein (although higher than many other fruits!) and does not taste like meat at all, but the texture is very pleasant.
 Use jackfruit when you are looking for a stringy consistency like in stews, but also in burgers, quesadillas, sandwiches and so much more.